Andy1978/octave-rapidjson/README.md

 [GNU Octave](https://www.gnu.org/software/octave/) wrapper around [RapidJSON](http://rapidjson.org/)

+If you want a fairly complete implementation you might have a look at [JSONlab](http://iso2mesh.sourceforge.net/cgi-bin/index.cgi?jsonlab) which is written purely in .m files (and thus very slow compared to this wrapper using RapidJSON)

 ## Ready for test

 * `load_json (json_string)`.
 If you want to parse from file use `load_json (fileread (filename))`